tigarmo/craft-archives/docs/reference/repo_properties.rst

 - architectures
    - Type: list[string]
    - Description: Architectures to enable, or restrict to, for this repository
-   - Default: If unspecified, architectures is assumed to match the host’s architecture
+   - Default: If unspecified, architectures is assumed to match the host's architecture only (even for multi-arch builds)
    - Examples:
       - ``architectures: [i386]``
       - ``architectures: [i386, amd64]``